-Every American (except most vegetarians) gets a jones for a burger on the regular.
-Some might think it's a guilty pleasure from a healthy eating standpoint, but most usually cave into this longing.
 From fast-food places to traditional sit-down restaurants, there are a ton of places to get a good, juicy burger in San Antonio.
-Whether you want an original bare burger with condiments or those loaded with cheese and/or refried beans or topped with bacon, mushrooms or jalapenos, you'll find it at one of these restaurants.
+Whether you want an original bare burger with condiments, one loaded with cheese and refried beans, or simply topped with bacon, you'll find it at one of these restaurants.

 A San Antonio establishment, Chris Madrid's is a comfy restaurant with a full bar on one side and a patio.
-Try the Tostada Burger, a juicy hamburger with onions, refried beans and a large chunk of melted cheese.
-It really is better than it sounds.
-If that's not your thing, try the Flaming Jalapeno Burger or Porky's Delight.
+Try the Tostada Burger, a juicy hamburger with onions, refried beans, and a large chunk of melted cheese that oozes all over the patty.

 In nearby Helotes, there is a great burger joint that prides itself on being just that.
-Try the famous Jalapeno Cheddar Burger and a homemade milkshake.
+Serving up old-fashioned burgers in a nostalgic setting, Bobby J's is a great spot to fill up on a delicious burger.
+Try their famous Jalapeno Cheddar Burger and a homemade milkshake.

 Some of the best food in town comes from small, blink-and-you-missed-it eateries.
 Burger Boy is one of those.
 Everything is cooked to order, and you can double your burger for just a little more cash.
-Try the Bates Special -- it's not "Psycho" like the movie.
-The bread is toasted, buttery and some of the best in town for those who think the bun is overlooked in the judging of burgers.
+Try the Bates Special; the bread is toasted, buttery one of the best in town, especially if you're someone who thinks that bun quality is often overlooked when judging burgers.

 Chester's has hot burgers and lots of cold beer, including dozens of imports.
-Try the onion rings to go with your cheeseburger; they are delicious and not at all greasy.
-The green chili sauce is fantastic if you want to add spice to your burger.
-The atmosphere is laid-back, and the decor resembles Hooters, though there are no servers; everything is self-service at Chester's.
+Try the onion rings to go with your cheeseburger; they are delicious and not at all greasy and the green chili sauce is fantastic if you want to add spice to your burger.
+The atmosphere is laid-back and everything is self-service.

-This hybrid restaurant is also a bar and a live music venue.
-But you can eat your burger in a separate room if the band is not to your liking.
-Get a small burger or go for the 1/2-pound version if you have a bigger appetite.
-Cheese lovers will love Sam's gloppy, gooey cheeseburgers.
+This hybrid restaurant is also a bar and a live music venue, but you can eat your burger in a separate room if the band is not to your liking.
+Get a small burger or go for the half-pound version if you have a bigger appetite.
+Cheese lovers will love Sam's extra gooey cheeseburgers.

 Address2323 W Southcross Blvd, San Antonio, TX 78211, USA